a7b23/CS236G-project/bigan_experiments/README.md

 ### Visualization

-To visualize the representation learned by the models,
+To visualize the representation learned by the models, run the notebook Visualizations.ipynb in notebooks folder